jyotiglacsaiml24-rgb/intelligent-customer/README.md

-Intelligent Customer Support Automation with Learning Feedback Loops:->
+ 🤖 Intelligent Customer Support Automation System

 <-----Overview----->

-AI-based customer support automation system
+This project is an AI-based customer support system that automates responses and improves over time using a feedback learning loop.
-Handles user queries efficiently
-Uses feedback loops to improve over time
-Reduces human effort and improves response time
+Unlike traditional chatbots, this system can learn from human agent corrections and provide better responses in the future.

 <-----Features----->

-Chat-based customer interaction
-Fast automated responses using AI
-Learning feedback loop for improvement
+- 💬 Chatbot interface
+- 📊 Confidence-based responses
+- 🚨 Escalation to human agent
-Stores queries and responses in database
+- 🧾 Ticket storage in database
-Handles multiple users
+- 🔁 Feedback learning loop
+- 📡 API endpoints using FastAPI

 <-----Problem Statement---->

-Slow response times
-Long waiting queues
-High operational costs
-Need for automated solution
+- Chatbots often give incorrect answers
+- No learning from previous mistakes
+- Repeated human intervention required
+- High customer support cost

 <----Objectives----->

-Build AI chatbot for customer queries
+- To automate customer support using AI
-Reduce workload on human agents
+- To reduce manual workload on human agents
-Store and analyze interactions
-Improve system using feedback
+- To improve response accuracy using feedback
+- To implement confidence-based escalation
+- To build a system that continuously learns from past interactions

 <-----How It Works----->

-User sends query via chat
+1. User sends a query through the chat interface
-Request goes to backend API
-AI processes the query
+2. The backend processes the query using AI logic
-System generates response
-Response sent back to user
-Data stored for learning
+3. A response is generated along with a confidence score
+4. If confidence is high → response is shown to user
+5. If confidence is low → query is escalated to human agent
+6. All queries are stored in the database
+7. Agent feedback is stored and reused for future queries

+👉 This creates a self-learning system

 <-----Technologies Used----->

-Python
+- Frontend: HTML, CSS, JavaScript
-FastAPI
+- Backend: FastAPI (Python)
-SQLite
+- Database: SQLite
+- API Testing: Swagger UI
-AI and NLP
+- AI Logic: Rule-based NLP
-HTML and CSS

 <-----Future Scope----->

-Advanced AI model integration
+- Integration with advanced AI models (OpenAI / LLMs)
+- Implementation of RAG (Retrieval-Augmented Generation)
+- Admin dashboard with analytics
-Multi-language support
+- Multi-language support
-Voice-based support
-CRM integration
-Advanced analytics
+- Real-time chat system
+- Integration with customer support platforms

 <----Conclusion----->

-Automates customer support using AI
-Provides fast responses
-Improves continuously using feedback
+This project demonstrates an intelligent customer support system that not only automates responses but also improves over time using feedback loops.

+It bridges the gap between automation and human support by combining AI responses with human corrections, making the system more efficient, scalable, and adaptive.

 <----Team---->